-Personally, I like to use onion, swede, carrots and sometimes potato as I have here but I think if you are learning how to make Scotch broth from scratch then you can opt to use any root vegetable that you may prefer to make a good hearty Scottish soup.
+Personally, when it comes to Scotch broth ingredients, I like to use onion, swede, carrots and the optional potatoes in mine but I think if you are learning how to make an easy Scotch broth recipe from scratch then you can opt to use any root vegetables that you like, to make a good hearty Scottish soup.

 After cooking, I like to season with some salt, freshly ground black pepper and a garnish of chopped parsley for some added colour before serving with some warm crusty bread.